 Steve Bruce approved

-With Beckham in attendance, he joined supporters in applauding the brilliance on display.
+With David Beckham in attendance, he joined supporters in applauding the brilliance on display.

 How could you possibly deny this as number three?
 Steve Bruce knows a thing or two about an Old Trafford legend.